The name STMicroelectronics N.V. (STM) should be kept on your radar - The Dwinnex

 Valuation Measures:

-As of this moment, STMicroelectronics’s Price-to-Earnings (P/E) ratio for their current fiscal year is 12.02, and their Forward P/E ratio for the next fiscal year is 11.54.
-The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 2.40.
-For the stock, the TTM Price-to-Sale (P/S) ratio is 2.80 while its Price-to-Book (P/B) ratio in mrq is 3.59.
+Investors should consider key stock statistics when deciding whether to invest or divest.
+In the wake of the recent closing price, STM now has a Market Capitalization of 45.52B and an Enterprise Value of 43.51B.
+As of this moment, STMicroelectronics’s Price-to-Earnings (P/E) ratio for their current fiscal year is 11.87, and their Forward P/E ratio for the next fiscal year is 11.32.
+The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 2.37.
+For the stock, the TTM Price-to-Sale (P/S) ratio is 2.81 while its Price-to-Book (P/B) ratio in mrq is 3.54.
+Its current Enterprise Value per Revenue stands at 2.70 whereas that against EBITDA is 7.61.

 Stock Price History: